Common Frequently Asked Questions for Latisse

 A: Initial data from a group of women diagnosed with eyelash hypotrichosis in the LATISSE® clinical studies suggest that eyelashes may change over time.
 These are the trends that were suggested:

-• Length decreased with increasing age (based on assessment of 607 women)
+• Length decreased with increasing age (based on an assessment of 607 women)

-• Fullness decreased with increasing age (based on assessment of 468 women)
+• Fullness decreased with increasing age (based on an assessment of 468 women)

-• Darkness decreased with increasing age (based on assessment of 568 women)
+• Darkness decreased with increasing age (based on an assessment of 568 women)

 Q: What is hypotrichosis of the eyelashes?

 A: Hypotrichosis is another name for having inadequate or not enough eyelashes.

 A: In a clinical study of 278 participants, 78% of LATISSE® users (107/137) experienced a significant increase in overall eyelash prominence (including elements of length, fullness, and darkness) at week 16, versus 18% for the vehicle (26/141).* Lashes were: